 Our ability to attract new customers and increase revenue from existing customers depends in part on our ability to enhance and improve our existing services, increase adoption and usage of our services and introduce new services.
 The success of any enhancements or new services depends on several factors, including timely completion, adequate quality testing, actual performance quality, market-accepted pricing levels and overall market acceptance.
 Enhancements and new services that we develop may not be introduced in a timely or cost-effective manner, may contain errors or defects, may have interoperability difficulties with our Bandwidth Communications Platform or other services or may not achieve the broad market acceptance necessary to generate significant revenue.
 We also must integrate with a variety of network, hardware, mobile and software platforms and technologies, which requires us to enhance and modify our products and our Bandwidth Communications Platform to adapt to changes and innovation in these technologies.
-For example, wireline and wireless telephone providers or cell-phone operating system providers such as Apple and Google may develop new applications or functions intended to filter unwanted phone calls or messages, and such applications or functions may inadvertently filter desired calls or messages to or from our customers.
-In certain instances, the introduction of new services requires the successful development of new technology.
-To the extent that upgrades of existing technology are required for the introduction of new services, the success of these upgrades also may be dependent on reaching mutually acceptable terms with vendors and on vendors meeting their obligations in a timely manner.
+For example, wireline and wireless telephone providers or cell-phone operating system providers such as Apple and Google may develop new applications, functions or technologies intended to filter illegal robocalls or other unwanted phone calls or messages.
+Such applications, functions or technologies may inadvertently filter legal and desired calls or messages to or from our customers.
+In certain instances, we may need to update our services and technology to work with these applications, functions or technologies.
+Any failure to operate effectively with evolving or new technologies could reduce the demand for our services.
+If we cannot respond to these changes cost-effectively, our services may become less marketable and less competitive or obsolete, and our business, results of operations and financial condition could be adversely affected.
+To the extent that upgrades of existing products, services and technology are required for the introduction of new services, the success of these upgrades also may be dependent on reaching mutually acceptable terms with vendors and on vendors meeting their obligations in a timely manner.